bhavtoshdwivedi79-beep/NETFLIX/README.md

 //day 5
 making stylish movie card or modal card , on clicking showing description and title with the image of the movie.

+//day 6
+adding my favourite list , when clicked in button the movie stored in local storage.